ECS-251-W2020/final-project-group-3/README.md

 # Instructions

 Build NuRaft (see below)

-Change directory to NuRaft/build/examples. run echo_server as follows:
+Change directory to NuRaft/build/examples.

+run echo_server as follows:

 ./echo_server [server number] [IP Address]

-for testing on localhost, can type "./echo_server 1 localhost:10001" etc.
+For testing on localhost, can type "./echo_server 1 localhost:10001" etc.

 Will be greeted by prompt.